Comparing Costs of Aging in Place vs the Cost of Senior Living Community

 Choose to Live Beautifully – and Worry-Free

-Imagine living close to the beach on 100+ picturesque acres with everything you need to live well today and throughout your life.
+Imagine living close to the beach in Virginia Beach on 100+ picturesque acres with everything you need to live well today and throughout your life.
 That’s what you can enjoy as a resident of Atlantic Shores in Virginia Beach.